John Milbank: Personal life

 Milbank was born in Kings Langley, England, on 23 October 1952.
 He married Alison Milbank, also a lecturer at the University of Nottingham, in 1978.

-Milbank is an avid Twitter user.
+They have a son, Sebastian Milbank.

-Thought and views
+Thought

 A key part of the controversy surrounding Milbank concerns his view of the relationship between theology and the social sciences.
 He argues that the social sciences are a product of the modern ethos of secularism, which stems from an ontology of violence.
 Theology, therefore, should not seek to make constructive use of secular social theory, for theology itself offers a peaceable, comprehensive vision of all reality, extending to the social and political without the need for a social theory based on some level of violence.
 (As Contemporary Authors summarises his thought, "the Christian mythos alone 'is able to rescue virtue from deconstruction into violent, agonistic difference.'")
 Milbank argues that metaphysics is inescapable and therefore ought to be critically dealt with.

 Milbank is sometimes described as a metaphysical theologian in that he is concerned with establishing a Christian trinitarian ontology.
 He relies heavily on aspects of the thought of Plato and Augustine, in particular the former's modification by the neoplatonist philosophers.

 Milbank, together with Graham Ward and Catherine Pickstock, has helped forge a new trajectory in constructive theology known as radical orthodoxy – a predominantly Anglo-Catholic approach which is highly critical of modernity.

-Implications

-Milbank explicitly supports 'socialist' social organization.

-He has been described as 'communitarian'.

-Milbank, while criticising the notion of same-sex marriage as a strategy to "extension of a form of biopolitical tyranny", drew on James Alison to argue that "it is possible to recognise the legitimacy of faithful homosexual union without conceding that this is tantamount to marriage".
+In recent years he has collaborated on three books with philosopher Slavoj Žižek and Creston Davis, entitled Theology and the Political: The New Debate (2005), The Monstrosity of Christ: Paradox or Dialectic (2009), and Paul's New Moment: Continental Philosophy and the Future of Christian Theology (2010).
+Milbank delivered the Stanton Lectures at Cambridge in 2011.
+Milbank's friendship and substantial intellectual common ground with David Bentley Hart has been noted several times by both thinkers.

 Reception

-Paul Hedges of S. Rajaratnam School of International Studies, Nanyang Technological University stated in one 2014 Open Theology article that "John Milbank's Radical Orthodoxy employs styles of rhetoric and representation of the religious Other that have clear affinities" with "ideologies" of "religious extremism and fundamentalism".
-Hedges wrote that Milbank's "rhetoric and judgements" suggest that "his theology is at best unhelpful, and at worst potentially dangerous."
-Hedges simultaneously concedes that "a different approach can be detected in his most recent writings".
+Paul Hedges wrote in Open Theology in 2014 that Milbank's "theology is at best unhelpful, and at worst potentially dangerous".

-Nicholas Lash expressed reservations towards Milbank's views on the relation between "the sense of ‘power’ (Macht)" and "violence", and between "the Kingdom" and the Church.
+Nicholas Lash expressed reservations towards Milbank's views on the relation between "the sense of 'power' (Macht)" and "violence", and between "the Kingdom" and the church.

+Views

+Milbank explicitly supports socialist social organisation.

+Milbank has been described as a "communitarian".

+Milbank has written against "legislative change" to legalize same-sex marriage, and against assisted suicide.

+Milbank disavows affinities with several forms of contextual theology.